 The surviving spouse or other family members may have another legal avenue to obtain additional monetary compensation for the death of their loved one on the job, other than workers’ compensation.
 This would be a third party wrongful death claim or lawsuit against a negligent third-party that caused the accident that resulted in the employee’s death.

 Massachusetts law prevents an employee from suing their employer.
 Therefore, a wrongful death lawsuit cannot be filed against the employer, but must be asserted against a third party.
 It must be established that the third party was negligent and that the negligence caused the death.
 For instance, if an employee is working on a road construction job and is hit and killed by a third party, who was speeding and distracted while driving his or her car, the deceased worker’s family may file a wrongful death lawsuit against the third party.

 A wrongful death lawsuit offers compensation above what is available to the surviving spouse and dependents from worker’ compensation.
 The financial compensation sought in a wrongful death lawsuit includes the loss of reasonably expected earnings of the deceased worker, conscious pain and suffering for the time between the injury and the death, and possibly punitive damages.

 Know Your Legal Rights if Your Loved One Is Fatally Injured On The Job

-If you have lost a loved one in a work related accident in Massachusetts, you should seek legal advice from an experienced injury attorney.
+If you have lost a loved one in a work-related accident in Massachusetts, you should seek legal advice from an experienced injury attorney.
 You should know your legal rights and the benefits or other compensation available for certain family members.
-Mahaney & Pappas, LLP specialize in both personal injury and workers’ compensation and can help answer your questions and explain your legal rights.
+Mahaney & Pappas, LLP specializes in both personal injury and workers’ compensation and can help answer your questions and explain your legal rights.